 A student majoring in mathematics at Krea will emerge with fluency in the language of mathematical and logical reasoning, and gain specific technical knowledge and understanding of a broad core of foundational content in areas such as calculus, algebra, analysis, probability, and differential equations.
 They will also have taken a number of more specialised courses from a basket of recommended electives: this will deepen their understanding of specific mathematical disciplines in line with their interests.
 The topics selected for these recommended elective courses provide a snapshot of the breadth and depth of modern mathematics.
 Upon completion of their degree, a Krea mathematics major will be able to appreciate some of the questions and themes that guide current research in mathematics, and recognise the nature of the subject as a creative technical discipline.

 non-technical audience.
 The mathematics major at Krea will strongly emphasise the importance of good writing technique, and students majoring in mathematics will be trained along these lines.
-Krea mathematics students, like their counterparts majoring in other disciplines, will write a capstone thesis in their final year.
-The capstone project will provide an opportunity to develop a comprehensive understanding of a specific topic of interest; allow a hands-on appreciation for the nature of mathematical research; and offer a chance to further hone communication skills through long-form specialised writing.
+Krea mathematics students, like their counterparts majoring in other disciplines, will write a capstone thesis in their final year: this will provide an opportunity to develop a comprehensive understanding of a specific topic of interest; allow a hands-on appreciation for the nature of mathematical research; and offer a chance to further hone communication skills through long-form specialised writing.

 In order to earn a Mathematics Honours degree, a student must complete thirteen courses as well as a capstone thesis and earn 60 credits, out of which: